coala/coala/docs/Developers/Newcomers_Guide.rst

 other people's PRs.
 Not only will this help the maintainers with the workload, but this is one of the three core steps towards becoming a full-norm coalaian.

 For more information about reviewing code, check out :doc:`this link.<Review>`

 .. note::

     Reviewing code helps you by watching other people's mistakes and not making them yourself in the future!

+    **We highly encourage you to do reviews.** Don't be afraid of doing something wrong - there will always be someone looking over it before merging it to master.

 Step 8.
 Review Process
 ----------------------